 - The "interactive" category includes Gmail email addresses where GlockApps marks received messages as 'seen'.
 This group of email addresses helps test email deliverability with Gmail if your Gmail recipients have already interacted with your messages and showed a sort of positive engagement with your emails.

-Ideally, your message should go to Inbox with both groups of addresses.
-It would mean that your sender reputation with Gmail is very good.
-When the sender reputation is at the average or low level, Gmail looks at user engagement.
-Thus, you may see spam placements with the non-interactive Gmail addresses.
+Ideally, your message should go to an Inbox with both groups of addresses.
+It would mean that your sender's reputation with Gmail is very good.
+When the sender's reputation is at the average or low level, Gmail looks at user engagement.
+Thus, you may see spam placements with non-interactive Gmail addresses.